 PHMB’s are sold under trade names such as Baquacil, Revacil or Soft Swim.
-We offer an improved formulation of Polyaminopropyl Biguanides, known as Splashes.
+We offer an improved formulation of Polyaminopropyl Biguanides, known as Aqua Silk.

 Using a biguanide has certain benefits over chlorine.
 Splashes is unaffected by sunlight, pH and water temperature.
 It also transforms the pool water contaminants they attack into more easily filterable clumps, by creating larger insoluble complexes of the algae and bacteria they consume.